JuhG/juhg.hu/src/content/agency.md

 # Design

 I'm very far from a designer, but I'm pretty good at telling which design is better if I see two next to each other.
-That's because I've seen a lot of good ones.
+That's because I've seen a lot of good ones and improved my taste over time.
 You can say I'm design-adjacent.

 At this agency the backend was usually Wordpress, sometimes Laravel, but we always focused on how it looks.